 The Saturn V Center is accessed via a bus that is part of admission to the Kennedy Space Center.
 Most people will spend several hours exploring this area so plan accordingly.
 Food is available for purchase at the Saturn V Center.
 A bonus of this bus ride is getting to see NASA’s Vehicle Assembly Building which is where all the rockets are assembled for launch.
-The Saturn V stood inside the building on a crawler pad so it is the largest thing at the Kennedy Space Center.
-It has the largest doors in the world.
+The Saturn V stood upright inside the building on a crawler pad.
+It is the largest thing at the Kennedy Space Center and has the largest doors in the world.

 In 2011, the 30-year-old shuttle program came to an end when Atlantis touched down on the runway of Cape Canaveral on its final mission.
 The Shuttle program was the 4th program in NASA’s short history and it was the workhorse for over half of NASA’s existence.
 In all, there were 135 shuttle missions.